 Tag us on Facebook, Instagram or Twitter with the hashtag #parrtjimaaustralia or #Parrtjima

 Alice Springs is accessible by air, coach, rail and road, with daily flights landing at the Alice Springs airport from every major city.
-The airport is located a short 10 minute drive from the CBD with taxis, shuttle buses and rental cars available to travellers.
+The airport is located a short 10-minute drive from the CBD with taxis, shuttle buses and rental cars through our good friends at Thrifty available to travellers.

 To find the best route from your departing destination to Alice Springs, visit Tourism Central Australia.

 Within the Town Centre, there are plenty of art galleries, local produce and stores to visit.
-The famous Todd Street Mall markets will take place on Sunday, 24 September from 9am until 1pm, featuring arts, crafts and local food.
+The famous Todd Street Mall outdoor market operates in the Todd Mall every second Sunday from mid-February to early December featuring local produce, arts, crafts and food from 9am until 1pm.

 Uluru is approximately 450kms away from Alice Springs and a six hour drive.
 Tour operators offer regular transfers and packages to Uluru depending on your needs.
 View the details at Tourism Central Australia.

 As Alice Springs comes out of winter, days are hot and sunny and nights can get quite cool.
-Average temperatures range from 9 to 27 degrees.
+Average temperatures range from 9 to 27 degrees (Celsius).
 Warm clothing is essential for night time.

 Following consultation with wildlife scientists from the Northern Territory Government’s Department of Environment and Natural Resources, festival organisers have been advised there is a very low risk that the light show will have a significant impact on the population of Black-footed Rock-wallabies and other wildlife on the MacDonnell Ranges.